 A step-by-step development pathway

 Target Malaria is developing its innovative genetic technologies in a step-wise approach.
-Our phased development pathway follows the recommendations made by several expert groups, including the 2014 World Health Organisation (WHO) Guidance framework for testing of genetically modified mosquitoes, the 2016 National Academies of Sciences, Engineering and Medicine report Gene Drives on the Horizon, and, most recently, the 2018 Pathway to Deployment of Gene Drive Mosquitoes as a Potential Biocontrol Tool for Elimination of Malaria in Sub-Saharan Africa: Recommendations of a Scientific Working Group.
+Our phased development pathway follows the recommendations made by several expert groups, including the 2021 World Health Organisation (WHO) Guidance framework for testing of genetically modified mosquitoes (first and second editions), the 2016 National Academies of Sciences, Engineering and Medicine report Gene Drives on the Horizon, and, most recently, the 2018 Pathway to Deployment of Gene Drive Mosquitoes as a Potential Biocontrol Tool for Elimination of Malaria in Sub-Saharan Africa: Recommendations of a Scientific Working Group.

 Our research is still at an early stage, and even though results so far have been promising, we still have a long way ahead of us.
 Our aim is to develop genetic technologies for vector control for malaria that will be sustainable and cost-effective to implement, as the mosquitoes themselves will help to control malaria transmission.

 Target Malaria seeks to achieve excellence, creating a path for responsible research in the development of genetic technologies for vector control for malaria.
 In order to succeed, our research requires the participation of many people, as no single institution has the knowledge or research environment necessary to succeed alone.
 The sustainability of our research and the effectiveness of our tools depend on sharing knowledge and in investing in partnerships across disciplines and among institutions.

 Our project’s ability to move through each evaluation phase is subject to securing regulatory approvals from national authorities in the countries where we operate.
 While these requirements may differ slightly between countries, we are committed to aligning our assessment activities with international guidelines and emerging recommendations and guidance from global, regional and national bodies to support evidence-based evaluations to present to regulatory authorities.